hackle/blogger/src/raw/fin.md

 You'll find ``Fin`` has two constructors, and ``FS`` is defined recursively in terms of ``FZ``.
 Nothing fancy, except...

 ## the first shock
 The acute observers will soon find, although this type has a parameter in ``(n : Nat)``, neither of its constructors takes any parameter.
 In another word, we cannot construct a value for this type!
+(Edit: actually we can, by passing in an argument for the implicit the type parameter, such as ``FZ {k=0}``)

 Try this in the Idris REPL: